Manu’s Menu

 Beurrage Mixture

-1. Put the cold butter between two sheets of baking paper and gently hit it with the rolling pin to make it more elastic.
+1. Place the cold butter between two sheets of baking paper and gently tap it with a rolling pin to make it more pliable.

-2. With a fork, mix the butter with the vanilla, honey and melted white chocolate (make sure the chocolate is not hot or it will melt the butter).
+2. Using a fork, mix the butter with the vanilla, honey, and melted white chocolate (make sure the chocolate is not hot, or it will melt the butter).

-3. Remove 35 gms – 1 ¼ oz. of this mixture and keep it in a bowl in the fridge.
+3. Remove 35 g – 1¼ oz of the mixture and place it in a small bowl.
+Refrigerate until needed.

-4. Put the remaining mixture between two sheets of baking paper and gently shape it into a ½ cm thick rectangle.
-Put it in the fridge for 1 hour.
+4. Place the remaining mixture between two sheets of baking paper and gently shape it into a ½ cm thick rectangle.
+Refrigerate for 1 hour.

 Poolish

-1. Mix all the ingredients together in a bowl, until smooth.
-It will be a quite liquid mixture.
-Keep it aside to proof for 1 hour, or until doubled in size.
+1. Mix all the ingredients together in a bowl until smooth.
+The mixture should be quite liquid.
+Set aside to proof for 1 hour, or until doubled in size.

 First Dough

-1. Put all the ingredients, apart from the beurrage mixture, in the bowl of an electric mixer fitted with a paddle attachment.
-Knead well until the mixture is smooth and elastic, then add the 35 gms – 1 ¼ oz. of beurrage mixture that you had reserved in a bowl.
-Keep kneading, slowly, until the butter gets absorbed.
+1. Add all the ingredients, except the reserved beurrage mixture, to the bowl of an electric mixer fitted with a paddle attachment.
+Knead until smooth and elastic, then add the 35 g – 1¼ oz of beurrage mixture.
+Continue kneading slowly until the butter is fully absorbed.

-2. Make the dough into a ball and keep it aside to proof for 1 hour, or until doubled in size.
+2. Shape the dough into a ball and set aside to proof for 1 hour, or until doubled in size.

 Second Dough

-1. Put all the ingredients in the bowl of an electric mixer fitted with a paddle attachment.
-Knead well until the mixture is smooth and elastic.
-You will know it is ready when it stretches around the paddle attachment, like a mozzarella string stretching out of a pizza!
-It is going to take a while, so be patient and don’t add any flour.
+1. Place all the ingredients in the bowl of an electric mixer fitted with a paddle attachment.
+Knead until the mixture becomes smooth and elastic.
+The dough is ready when it stretches around the paddle attachment, forming long strands like melted mozzarella.
+Be patient, as it will take time, and no extra flour is needed.

-2. Make the dough into a ball and keep it aside to proof for 1 hour, or until doubled in size.
+2. Shape the dough into a ball and set aside to proof for 1 hour, or until doubled in size.

 Layering

-3. Press it down with your hands to seal the middle.
+3. Press the dough down with your hands to seal the middle.

-4. Turn the dough so that the closed sides of the dough are on the left and right with the join vertical.
-Roll until you get a 1.25 cm – ½ inch thick rectangle.
-Make sure to roll mostly upwards and downwards (and only a little bit sidewards).
+4. Turn the dough so the closed edges are on the left and right, with the join running vertically.
+Roll into a 1.25 cm – ½ inch thick rectangle, mainly rolling up and down, with minimal side movement.

-6. Give the dough another more simple 3 fold turn and let it rest in the fridge for 30.
+6. Give the dough one more 3-fold turn and rest it in the fridge for 30 minutes.

 Shaping and Baking

-1. Give the dough another more simple 3 fold turn.
+1. Give the dough a final 3-fold turn.

-2. Then fold it onto itself and form a ball.
+2. Fold the dough onto itself and shape it into a smooth ball.

-4. Let it proof, loosely covered, for about 5 hours or at least until the dough reaches the border of the tin.
+4. Cover loosely and proof for about 5 hours, or until the dough reaches the edge of the tin.

-5. Bake in a pre-heated oven at 160°C – 320°F for 30 minutes, then reduce the temperature to 150°C – 300°F and use a pot holder to keep the oven slightly ajar.
-Bake for another 30 minutes or until a toothpick inserted in the middle comes out clean.
+5. Bake in a preheated oven at 160°C – 320°F for 30 minutes.
+Then reduce the temperature to 150°C – 300°F, keeping the oven door slightly ajar with a pot holder.
+Continue baking for another 30 minutes, or until a toothpick inserted in the centre comes out clean.

-6. Keep the Pandoro in the tin for at least 6 hours before unmoulding, to avoid the risk of deflating.
-I left it overnight.
+6. Leave the Pandoro in the tin for at least 6 hours before removing, to prevent it from collapsing.
+Leaving it overnight works best.

-7. Generously sprinkle with vanilla flavoured icing sugar before serving.
+7. Dust generously with vanilla-flavoured icing sugar before serving.

 Share